 If necessary, you can change the standard web interface management port number to another (81, 280, 591, 777, 5080, 8080, 8090, and 65080).
 You can do this on the 'Keenetic user management' page in the 'TCP port for managing the Keenetic' section.
 Now add a colon and the new port number to the router address in your web browser.
 For example: myrouter01.keenetic.pro:5080.

-Starting with KeeneticOS 3.1, you can select 'HTTPS only' in the remote access settings (on the 'Keenetic user management' page), which improves the security of access to the web interface of the router.
+Starting with KeeneticOS 3.1, you can select 'HTTPS only' in remote access settings (on the 'Keenetic user management' page), which improves the security of access to the router's web interface.